aragut/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I recently finished my PhD in Law at the Edinburgh Law School.
-My research examines the taxonomy of non-pecuniary losses in English law with a particular focus on how this compares to the idea of 'préjudice moral' in French law.
-I am interested in taxonomy, comparative law, tort law, and private law broadly construed.
+Currently I am a Postdoctoral Research Fellow at the University of Oxford.
+I completed my PhD in Law at the University of Edinburgh.
+My doctoral research examined the taxonomy of non-pecuniary losses in English law with a particular focus on how this compares to the idea of 'préjudice moral' in French law.
+I am interested in taxonomy, comparative law, tort law, family law, and private law broadly construed.
 Prior to my PhD I earned my first degree in Legal and Social Sciences from the University of Chile, and then completed an LLM in European and Comparative Private Law at the University of Edinburgh.
-I have been visiting and exchange student at the University of Oxford, Université de Strasbourg, Universität Heidelberg, and Humboldt-Universität zu Berlin.
+I have been visiting and exchange student at Université de Strasbourg, Universität Heidelberg, and Humboldt-Universität zu Berlin.